kylesluder/objc-namespaces/README.md

 There exists one namespace called the _global namespace_ to which all classes, categories, and protocols are assumed to belong unless otherwise specified.
 The contents of this namespace are visible from every scope.
 (See "Namespace Scopes and the `@using` Directive").

 **Rationale:** This namespace exists primarily to support interoperating with existing code that is not namespace-aware.
-In particular, to remain compatible with existing code, framework classes should remain in the default namespace while their private methods should be moved to categories in a private namespace.
+In particular, to remain compatible with existing code, framework classes should remain in the global namespace while their private methods should be moved to categories in a private namespace.

 Qualified Identifiers